Generic Name: cyclosporine (SYE kloe SPOR een)

 Brand Name: Gengraf, Neoral, SandIMMUNE

-What is Sandimmune (cyclosporine)?
+What is Sandimmune?

-Cyclosporine lowers your body's immune system.
+Sandimmune lowers your body's immune system.
 The immune system helps your body fight infections.
 The immune system can also fight or "reject" a transplanted organ such as a liver or kidney.
 This is because the immune system treats the new organ as an invader.

-Cyclosporine may also be used for purposes not listed in this medication guide.
+Sandimmune may also be used for purposes not listed in this medication guide.

-Cyclosporine may increase your risk of developing serious infections, cancer, or transplant failure.
+Sandimmune may increase your risk of developing serious infections, cancer, or transplant failure.
 Talk with your doctor about the risks and benefits of using this medication.

-You may not be able to use this medication if you have kidney disease, untreated or uncontrolled hypertension (high blood pressure), any type of cancer, or psoriasis that has been treated with PUVA, UVB, radiation, methotrexate (Trexall), or coal tar.
-MAKE SURE ALL DOCTORS INVOLVED IN YOUR CARE KNOW YOU ARE TAKING CYCLOSPORINE.
+You may not be able to use Sandimmune if you have kidney disease, untreated or uncontrolled hypertension (high blood pressure), any type of cancer, or psoriasis that has been treated with PUVA, UVB, radiation, methotrexate (Trexall), or coal tar.
+MAKE SURE ALL DOCTORS INVOLVED IN YOUR CARE KNOW YOU ARE TAKING Sandimmune.

 untreated or uncontrolled high blood pressure; or